back2debug/back2debug/README.md

 - 🌍  I'm based in New York
 - 🧠  I'm learning Node and cybersecurity
-- 🤝  I'm open to collaborating on interesting projecting in Python or Go or some security work!
+- 🤝  I'm open to collaborating on interesting projecting in Python or some security work!

 ### Skills